Want to help your kids remember the information they learned in the long run? Get tips on how to make learning stick and encourage curiosity.

 5. Take your child through the writing process

-Instead, I prefer fun and creative activities like those above, where kids can gain and retain the information, long after they first learned it.
+I’ve never been a fan of cramming for tests, drills, and memorization where the knowledge disappears soon after.
+Instead, fun and creative learning activities like those above can help kids gain and retain the information, long after they first learned it.

 Get more tips:

 - How to Raise Kids Who Love to Learn